Analyzing If An Oncology Care Model Will Improve Care and Lower Costs

 The mixed method design uses data from many sources, including Medicare administrative data systems, other CMS contractors implementing the OCM, applications completed by oncology physician group practices and other payers, case studies, and surveys completed by patients, clinicians, and oncology physician group practices practice leaders.
 We are conducting a mixed methods analysis of unintended consequences of OCM and factors influencing the potential scalability of the model.
 Rapid-cycle reporting provides CMS with quarterly updates on oncology physician group practices activities and summative outcomes.

-To date, the first and second annual evaluation reports have been released.
+To date, the first, second and third annual evaluation reports have been released.

 - Evaluation of the Oncology Care Model: Performance Periods 1-3

 - Performance Periods 1-3 Appendices